The Future is Now.

 You thought we went to an old-fashioned 3D movie?
 Where everything is happening in front of you and you keep being distracted by the light from somebody’s phone in the next row?
 Where you can’t turn around to see where the person on the screen is looking nor can you get closer to look at something in more detail?
 Where everything is not up to scale and suspension of disbelief is just wishful thinking?

 To be honest, after experiencing a VR movie, I am not sure the standard screen holds much appeal for me anymore.
-Mind you, there are not that many VR films available yet, and to be completely honest the resolution and overall quality was not up to our current standards…let’s just say that one of the dancing guys was missing half of his head.
+Mind you, there are not that many VR films available yet, and to be completely honest the resolution and overall quality was not up to our current standards…let’s just say that one of the dancing people was missing half of his head.
 But we glimpsed into the future.
 We saw what would become a standard movie experience for our children.

 How will this change the movie industry?
 Will movie theaters even survive?
 After all, you don’t need to go to a specific location to use a VR set.
 What I do know for sure is that I am getting my VR set ready for September 22 when Halcyon, the first VR TV show, is being released.